What are the new travel testing rules?

 In December he told Christopher Hope of the Telegraph that pre-departure tests would not return because to do so could “kill off the travel sector again”.

-But the rules then reverted to where they were in summer 2021, but with the added twist of self-isolation.
+But the rules then reverted to where they were in summer 2021, with the added twist of self-isolation.

 What happens if I contract Covid-19 abroad?